bruisemyego/Krunker-checker/README.md

 # Krunker Account Checker V2
 # ⭐ Please star for V3 with even better improvements ⭐

-Account checker for Krunker.io with proxy support and captcha solving.

 ⚠️ **Notice:** If the checker feels slow, it’s most likely because your proxies are trash.
 Use good proxies for best results.

 ## V2 Features